dimitri-nicolo/calico/getting-started/bare-metal/installation/binary-mgr.md

 This guide covers installing Felix, the {{site.prodname}} daemon that handles network policy.

 #### Step 1: (Optional) Create a kubeconfig for the host
-In order to run {{site.prodname}} binary, it will need a kubeconfig.
+In order to run Calico Node as a binary, it will need a kubeconfig.
 You can skip this step if you already have a kubeconfig ready to use.

 {% include content/create-kubeconfig.md %}